-In the OTT sphere companies like Apple and Google are continually upping the ante in the never-ending chase to provide better services.
-The BridTV dev team races across the finish line with great new additions to the HTML5 video player.
-Apart from AirPlay and Google Cast support, the BridTV video player also supports other standards.
+Companies like Apple and Google are continually upping the ante in the never-ending chase to provide better services in the OTT sphere.
+The Brid.TV dev team races toward the finish line with fantastic new additions to our HTML5 video player.
+Apart from the recently introduced AirPlay and Google Cast support, the Brid.TV video player also supports other standards.

-Sure both the Roku Streaming Stick and the Amazon Fire TV Stick are awesome choices, but Apple and Google have outperformed them to a certain degree.
-For instance, AirPlay and Google Cast allow you to use your device as a remote to control regardless of what’s on the screen.
+We know that the Roku Streaming Stick and the Amazon Fire TV Stick are excellent choices, but Apple and Google have outperformed them to a certain degree.
+For instance, AirPlay and Google Cast allow you to use your device as a remote control regardless of what’s on the screen.
 If you wish to continue streaming, you can do so on other apps or devices (such as your tablet or phone).
-While this feature works a bit better on Chromecast, AirPlay certainly has its benefits.
+While this feature works a bit better on Chromecast, AirPlay undoubtedly has its benefits.

 But we’re getting ahead of ourselves.
-Let’s retrace our steps and have a look at what’s out there.
+Let’s retrace our steps and take a look at what’s out there.

-For years, casting has become a very popular technological facet in everyday use of a variety of household devices.
+For years, casting has become a trendy technological facet in the everyday use of various household devices.
 Here’s a list of the most popular devices out there and the benefits they bring.
-Of course, they each have their downsides as well, so you might want to take your time before you make your choice.
+Of course, they each have their downsides as well, so you might want to take your time before choosing.

-Known for being affordable yet extremely effective, Google Chromecast (Google Cast) can be plugged into the TV HDMI part and… well, that’s basically it.
-All you need to do after that is install the app, your mobile device (i.e. your phone) is now your remote.
-If you’re interested in apps, there are Netflix, Hotstar (mind you, Amazon Prime Video is not included).
-Learn more about the device.
+Known for being affordable yet extremely effective, you can plug Google Chromecast (Google Cast) into the TV HDMI port and… well, that’s it.
+All you need to do after that is install the app on your mobile device (i.e., your phone) and have it become your remote.
+Some of the popular apps you’ll have access to through Google Chromecast are Netflix and Hotstar (mind you, Amazon Prime Video is not included).

-If you’re looking for a top-notch casting device, you absolutely cannot go wrong with Apple.
-You get a dandy touch-surface remote that’s responsive and easy-to-use.
-In order to use Apple TV you are required to have an iTunes account (not exactly the best solution, but it works).
-Similarly to Google Chromecast, you get both Netflix and Hotstar, but no Amazon Prime Video.
+If you’re looking for a top-notch casting device, you cannot go wrong with Apple.
+You will receive a dandy and responsive touch-surface remote that’s easy to use.
+You will have to have an iTunes account to use Apple TV, though (not the best solution, but it works).
+Like Google Chromecast, you get both Netflix and Hotstar but no Amazon Prime Video with this casting device.

-Essentially, this is another extremely good device.
-Still, certain non-US territories require VPN in order for several available services to work.
-Meanwhile, you will get both Netflix and Amazon Prime Video (unlike Apple TV and Chromecast you won’t have Hotstar).
-You also get a cool Roku-labeled remote, albeit you might need an extension cable (comes free in the United States).
+Roku Streaming Stick is yet another exceptional device.
+Unfortunately, some non-US territories require a VPN for several of its services to work.
+Meanwhile, you will get both Netflix and Amazon Prime Video, but no Hotstar this time.
+This device comes with a cool Roku-labeled remote, albeit you might need an extension cable (included for free in the United States).